pengowen123/rust-pushrod/README.md

 - Maintainable with little effort
 - Easily extensible
+- Lightweight enough to run on minimalist hardware
 - **Easy to use and understand**

 These design ideas are critical.  **Keep it simple.
 Keep it stupid simple.**